hsonhi/soap-service/README.md

-## Building a WSDL-based SOAP web service with Spring
+## Building a WSDL-based SOAP Web Service with Spring

 ### Requirements